python-discord/code-jam-5/practical_porcupines/README.md

 ## Dataset Acknowledgement

-GSFC.
+*GSFC.
 2017.
 Global Mean Sea Level Trend from Integrated Multi-Mission Ocean Altimeters TOPEX/Poseidon, Jason-1, OSTM/Jason-2 Version 4.2 Ver.
 4.2 PO.DAAC, CA, USA.
-Dataset accessed [2019-06-30] at [http://dx.doi.org/10.5067/GMSLM-TJ42](http://dx.doi.org/10.5067/GMSLM-TJ42).
+Dataset accessed [2019-06-30] at [http://dx.doi.org/10.5067/GMSLM-TJ42](http://dx.doi.org/10.5067/GMSLM-TJ42).*

 ## Human-friendly Overview

+Hello welcome to the Practical Pourcupine project, made for the 5th [Python Discord](https://pythondiscord.com/) code jam!
+The theme of this code-jam was about climate change, as you can see from the top-level README.md, found [here](https://github.com/scOwez/code-jam-5/blob/master/README.md).

+We have 3 "mini-projects" (3 different projects that *could* be in seperate repos but due to the code jam, are all housed under one roof).
+We have the `flask_api`; this is the api part of our web-based project.
+This API gets a request and uses interpolation and when needed, machine learning to either predict or state the change in the global water level.

+The two other "mini-projects" are the ones sending and handling the returns, one is called `discord_bot` & it is a Discord Bot (duh)!
+The other is a web-portal (`flask_webportal`) made using flask and a small bit of bootstrap for the css, allowing users to send requests over a website if it where in production.
+This is similar to the discord_bot but showcases another, more flexible usecase for this api.

+### Technical side

+Alright, onto the more technical side:

 We have an api (named `flask_api`), a webportal (named `flask_webportal`) and a discord bot (named `discord_bot`).
-The api recives 2 dates formatted like so:

-Using `%Y-%m-%d %T` formatting (UNIX).
+The api recives 2 dates formatted using (mainly) `%Y-%m-%d %T` formatting (UNIX).
 An example of this is: `2019-07-02 14:33:59` (at the time of writing).
 This would look like: `The 59th second of the 33rd minute of the 14th hour of the 2nd of July, 2019` if said in speech.
+Please note that the API can accept other dates, this formatting is just the preferred way :)

 **Once it has 2 dates, the `core` uses either historical data from a function we calculated using interpolation or predicts the future changes using *Machine Learning*.**